What is a Conversion Funnel? (How to Optimize Your Funnel)

 Your SEO strategy is the cornerstone of your conversion funnel

 Content and SEO are full-funnel strategies that play a pivotal role in finding, attracting, and converting your audience.
 And when it comes to understanding what your audience wants at every stage – their needs, interests, pain points, concerns, motivations, values, and desires – precious few data sets paint a more complete picture than your SEO keyword data.

 Let your keyword research point you in the direction of the topics and content your audience cares about at each stage of the conversion funnel.
 The questions and topics that are searched for the most frequently are good indicators of where your customers’ heads are as they move down their path to purchase.
 When you build out the content that addresses each query, you create the scaffolding for your entire content strategy.

 In strengthening your conversion process, SEO impacts more than just content.
-Allow SEO to inform your entire marketing mix—from PPC to social media—so that all of your online marketing efforts are aligned and in sync with each buyer persona’s mindset.
+Allow SEO to inform your entire marketing mix so all your online marketing efforts are aligned and in sync with each buyer persona’s mindset.
 In this way, your SEO strategy should act as the cornerstone of your marketing, and by extension, your conversion funnels.